We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Full-spectrum CBD does have traces of THC, but it’s likely not enough to have any intoxicating effect.
+Full-spectrum CBD does have traces of THC, but it’s likely not enough to have an intoxicating effect.
 This depends on the CBD product’s potency and your dosage, though.
-If you take a large dose of a high-potency product, you may be ingesting enough THC to produce a “high.”
+If you take a large dose of a high potency product, you may be ingesting enough THC to produce a high.

 CBD can interact with some medications.
-It’s best to talk with your doctor before getting started.
+It’s best to talk with a healthcare professional before getting started.

 Is CBD legal?
 The 2018 Farm Bill removed hemp from the legal definition of marijuana in the Controlled Substances Act.
 This made some hemp-derived CBD products with less than 0.3% THC legal at the federal level.
 However, CBD products containing more than 0.3% THC still fall under the legal definition of marijuana, making them illegal at the federal level.
 Some states have legalized CBD, so be sure to check state laws, especially when traveling.
 Also, keep in mind that the FDA has not approved nonprescription CBD products, and some products may be inaccurately labeled.